jackbarry24/poke/README.md

 Other features of note:
 - Env templating: In any request json file you can use `{{ env.VAR }}` to fill in a secret/variable from env or a .env file.
-- History templating: In any request json file you can use `{{ latest.Headers["Content-Length"] }}` for example.
+- History templating: In any request json file you can do stuff like the following:

+`{{ history.body }}` to put the body of the response from the last request in your current request.
+`{{ index history.headers "Content-Length" 0 }}`

+.
 This allows you to chain responses together when running a collection.
 If you need to force the files to run in a certain order for the chaining to work simply name them `1_getuser.json`, `2_updateuser.json` and so on.
 - Assertions: In each request json you can manually add status, body, and header assertions (status will be populated from `--expect-status`).
 This will cause the request to fail if the status doesn't match, etc.